ECB promises stimulus buys 'as long as necessary'

-FRANKFURT (Reuters) - The European Central Bank promised an indefinite supply of fresh asset purchases and cut interest rates deeper into negative territory on Thursday in an effort to prop up the ailing euro zone economy that was cheered by financial markets.
+FRANKFURT (Reuters) - The European Central Bank promised an indefinite supply of fresh asset purchases and cut interest rates deeper into negative territory on Thursday, an effort to prop up the ailing euro zone economy that was cheered by financial markets.

-Coming in the final weeks of ECB President Mario Draghi’s mandate, the moves set the stage for likely easing next week by the U.S. Federal Reserve and Bank of Japan aimed at supporting a world economy increasingly characterized by low growth.
+Coming in the final weeks of ECB President Mario Draghi’s mandate, the moves will increase pressure on the U.S. Federal Reserve and Bank of Japan to ease next week to support a world economy increasingly characterized by low growth and protectionist threats to free trade.

-Yet there were immediate doubts as to whether the ECB measures — the few remaining in its monetary policy arsenal — would be enough to boost a euro zone recovery in the face of global trade tensions and possible disruption from Brexit.
+Yet there were immediate doubts as to whether the ECB measures — the few remaining in its monetary policy arsenal — would be enough to boost a euro zone recovery in the face of a U.S.-China trade war and possible disruption from Brexit.

 The ECB cut its deposit rate by 10 basis points to a record low of -0.5%, promised that rates would stay low for longer and said it would restart bond purchases at a rate of 20 billion euros a month from Nov.
 1.

-“The Governing Council expects (bond purchases) to run for as long as necessary to reinforce the accommodative impact of its policy rates, and to end shortly before it starts raising the key ECB interest rates,” it said.
+“The Governing Council expects (bond purchases) to run for as long as necessary to reinforce the accommodative impact of its policy rates, and to end shortly before it starts raising the key ECB interest rates,” it said in a statement.

-Such a formulation suggests that purchases could go on for years.
-Markets do not expect rates to rise for nearly a decade.
+Given that markets do not expect rates to rise for nearly a decade, such a formulation suggests that purchases could go on for years — an eventuality Draghi did not challenge.

+“We have a relevant headroom to go on for quite a long time at this rhythm without the need to raise the discussion about limits,” he told a regular news conference after the meeting.

 The news triggered a rally in euro zone bonds that would cut the cost of borrowing in the 19-country currency bloc, and pushed the euro below $1.10, prompting expectations that inflation could rise.